 I am not sure what it is with LA, so many Australian’s visit each year and they all come back either having loved it or hated it.
-We were lucky enough to fall in love with it – the food was amazing, weather was perfect, we stayed in a gorgeous serviced apartment on venice beach… oh take me back!
-Maybe we just got lucky?
-Maybe we just landed on our feet?
+We were lucky enough to fall in love with it – the food was amazing, weather was perfect; maybe we just got lucky?
 Or maybe it was all in the research before we arrived?
 Whatever the reason, this is how we had the best stay in LA and how you can too!

 There are so many places to eat healthy and organically in Venice Beach, however these were my top picks:

 - Erewhon Market – Organic Supermarket and Cafe with EVERYTHING you need and more.
 The cafe portion caters for breakfast, lunch or dinner… PLUS they have a great range of delicious cold pressed juices, salads, sushi, sandwiches etc. on hand.